 Editing and proofreading

 I have formal training in editing and proofreading, and have been working professionally in this area since 1993.
-I have edited proposals, academic theses, marketing copy, whole issues of academic journals (including a special double issue of the Journal of Intercultural Studies, as well as various issues of City & Society), policy and procedural manuals, software user guides, and much more.
+I have edited proposals, academic books and theses, marketing copy, whole issues of academic journals (including a special double issue of the Journal of Intercultural Studies, as well as various issues of City & Society), policy and procedural manuals, software user guides, and much more.
 Documents that I have proofread include academic books, annual reports, the program for a major international arts festival, and even magazine advertisements.

 I am skilled in both structural editing'Clarifying and/or reorganizing a manuscript for content and structure'.
 (Source: Definitions of editorial skills, Editors' Association of Canada) and copy editing'Editing for grammar, spelling, punctuation and other mechanics of style;' ensuring consistency of style and 'internal consistency of facts'.
 Can include other tasks, such as managing citations.
 (Source: Definitions of editorial skills, Editors' Association of Canada).
 I can also do ‘lighter edits’ to accommodate a client’s budgetary or other requirements.